When to visit the vet?

 A dog’s kidneys have the important job of filtering waste products from the blood and forming urine, which then passes through the ureters into the bladder.
 The area of the kidney where the urine is collected before it flows into the ureters is called the renal pelvis.
 If the flow of urine is obstructed at any point, backflow can occur, leading to hydronephrosis.

 One of the most common causes of hydronephrosis is an obstruction in the urinary tract.
 This can be caused by Nephrolithiasis (kidney stones), Tumors, injuries, or congenital malformations.
-These blockages prevent urine from flowing normally and lead to backflow, which puts pressure on and damages the kidneys.
+These blockages prevent urine from flowing normally and lead to a backflow that puts pressure on the kidneys and can damage them.

 Another cause may be a Urinary tract infection, which leads to inflammation and Swelling, which in turn obstructs the flow of urine.
 Neurological disorders that impair control over bladder emptying can also indirectly lead to hydronephrosis.